abbashumbatov/Monthly_Saving_Spending_Analyzer/README.md

-# 📆 Monthly Financial Dashboard
+# 📆 Monthly Saving & Spending Analyzer
 **Python Automation | Personal Finance | Data Analytics**

 This project analyzes monthly income and expenses over a period of time and produces a simple “dashboard” in the console.